jeremyButtler/find--Co-infections/Using-this-code.md

        - Input: Pointer to the reference base
        - Input: Score to add to the scoring matrix
        - Input: Pointer to alnSet structer with the scoring matrix
+   - WatermanSmithAln
+       - Performs a Waterman Smith alignment on a pair of sequences.
+       - This version only finds a single answer and so is not really that great (a Hirschberg Waterman Smith is much better).
+       - The only difference for input and output from the NeedleManWunschAln (next entry) is that the alignment array also has soft mask flags (defSoftRefFlag, defSoftQueryFlag, or defSoftRefFlag + defSoftQueryFlag).
    - NeedleManWunschAln
        - Performs a Needleman Wunsch alignment on a pair of sequences
        - Returns: an alignment array with flags marking if the base is an match, snp, insertion or deltion
            - This array needs to be freeded (on heap)
-           - Use: defMatchFlag, defBaseFlag (snp), defInsFlag, defDelFlag to identify the error type.
+           - Use: defBaseFlag (snp/match), defInsFlag, defDelFlag to identify the error type.
        - Input: c-string with the query sequence to align
        - Input: Starting point on the query sequence (index 1)
        - Input: Ending point on the query sequence (index 1)